HOW TO SAVE ENERGY IN GERMANY (& MONEY TOO!)

 You can also skip using a hair dryer and opt to towel dry it instead with a super absorbent fast-drying towel.
 Check out some of these:

 If you’re not in the room, turn off the lights.
-Make your home more romantic by using candles.
+Make your home more romantic and cozy by using candles.

-You can also get smart bulbs that work with Amazon and Apple home, as well as other apps.
-You can do things like walk into a room and say “Hey Siri, turn on the lights” or even schedule a morning wake-up call to a special colored light.
+You can also get smart bulbs that work with Amazon and Apple Home, as well as other apps.
+You can do things like walk into a room and say “Hey Alexa, turn on the lights” or even schedule a morning wake-up call to a special colored light.

 Here’s an example: